The Ethics of AI-Powered Decision-Making: Can We Eliminate Bias?

 3. User Bias

 AI models adapt based on human interactions, which can introduce additional biases over time.
+User behaviors, such as the way individuals interact with AI systems, play a significant role in shaping how these models learn and evolve.
 Some common types of user bias include:

 - Confirmation Bias: Users may reinforce AI biases by interacting more with AI-generated recommendations that align with their existing beliefs.